sakra/FindMathematica/MANUAL.md

 value of `Mathematica_HOST_SYSTEM_ID`.
 The exported files can be used as custom `mprep` header and trailer code when cross-compiling on a different host platform then.

-E.g., exporting the MathLink mprep frames under 32-bit Windows will produce the files `mprep_header_Windows.txt` and `mprep_trailer_Windows.txt`.
+e.g., exporting the MathLink mprep frames under 32-bit Windows will produce the files `mprep_header_Windows.txt` and `mprep_trailer_Windows.txt`.

 This function is available if the MathLink executable `mprep` has been found.